FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 Almost no regular business shipper pays the full list price.

 USPS offers “Commercial Pricing” to anyone who buys postage online instead of at the post office counter.
 These rates are automatically applied when using shipping software and can be 5% to 40% cheaper than retail prices.
-See our rundown of available shipping discounts and how to access them.
+See the rundown of available shipping discounts and how to access them.

 FedEx operates heavily on negotiated discounts.
 New business accounts can often get initial discounts of 15% to 25%.
 Larger volume shippers can negotiate discounts of 50% or more.
 This is crucial: a good FedEx discount can make its prices much more competitive, sometimes even cheaper than USPS for certain package types and destinations.
+For specifics on how to secure these rates, the FedEx business discount guide walks through the process.

 The 2026 Rate Increases